7 Best Medical Alert Systems of 2024: Expert Tested & Reviewed

 Consider one of the bundled packages if you want to monitor two people in one home:

 • SOS Mobile 360° Bundle: Combine the SOS Home and SOS Mobile in one package.
-Fall detection is an optional add-on for the SOS Home, while the SOS Mobile includes fall detection.
-This bundle is $59.95 per month—breaking down to about $30 for each system.
+Fall detection is an optional add-on for the SOS Home, while it is included in the SOS Mobile.
+This bundle is $59.95 per month, which is about $30 for each system.

 Ease of setup